• Home

 Make sure to visit on famous market days – Thursdays and Sundays.
 Venders sell everything under the sun (figuratively and literally), including (but not limited to) candles, handicrafts, food, spices, masks, pottery, medicinal plants, machetes, pigs, chickens, and baby kittens.
 Yes, you read that right.
 Nothing will surprise you after walking through the market a few times.

 It honestly doesn’t get more authentic than this!
 For an even more authentic experience (if at all possible), head to Chichicastenago the night before and watch them begin to set up.
 Also visit the indoor produce market and view the interactions from above (definitely need your zoom lens <– I use this one).
-Protect your belongings here, as pickpocketing can occur if you aren’t careful.
-Either keep your passport locked up in your hotel, or consider buying one of these.

 Don’t Miss: